DPDK/dpdk/doc/guides/nics/mlx5.rst

 Starting with DPDK 22.11 and NVIDIA MLNX_OFED 5.8,
 applications are allowed to:

 #.
+Place data buffers and Rx packet descriptors in dedicated device memory.
+   Application can request that configuration through ``use_locked_device_memory`` configuration option.

+   Placing data buffers and Rx packet descriptors in dedicated device memory can decrease latency on hairpinned traffic, since traffic processing for the hairpin queue will not be memory starved.

+   However, reserving device memory for hairpin Rx queues may decrease throughput under heavy load, since less resources will be available on device.

+   This option is supported only for Rx hairpin queues.

+#.
 Place Tx packet descriptors in host memory.
    Application can request that configuration through ``use_rte_memory`` configuration option.